 General

-A recently developed crag right above the heart of Hong Kong’s Central District.
+A fantastic collection of crags right above the heart of Hong Kong’s Central District.
 The relative ease of access, amenable grades and good quality of routes are sure to make the crag popular.
 The length of the routes means a 60m rope is a must if you want to get back down again after climbing.

 Approach

-From Po Shan Road: At the top of Po Shan Road climb up the concrete maintenance staircase to the top of the slope.
-From the top of the concrete staircase follow an older set of stairs a another 3 or 4 metres up until you reach an old, slightly overgrown footpath (As of feb 2013 this area has been fenced off and it is necessary to follow a fixed line up the steep stream channel to the right of the hoarding in order to reach the footpath).
-Turn left and follow this for 10 minutes until you reach a relatively open drainage line with little vegetation and a slabby rocky bed (currently (Sept 2012) easily identifiable by the ‘Slope Stabilisation’ warning sign hanging over it).
-It is also possible to carry on slightly further along the path and scramble up some granite slabs (currently with a wooden staircase up it to provide access for construction workers).
+From Po Shan Road: At the top of Po Shan Road climb up the concrete maintenance staircase and around a flexible wire barrier to reach the top of the slope.
+From the top of the concrete staircase follow an older set of stairs another 3 or 4 metres up until you reach an old, slightly overgrown footpath.
+Turn left and follow this for 10 minutes until you reach a relatively open drainage line with little vegetation, a slabby rocky bed and some prominent orange lichen stained boulders near its base.
+It is also possible to carry on slightly further along the path and scramble up some granite slabs (often with fixed rope in place).

 Routes